georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 After losing a citation copy, the first point of call should be the county clerk’s office.
 Interested persons may call or visit the presiding traffic court to inquire about citation numbers, court dates, type of traffic violation, etc.

-Requestors must have the following information available when calling or visiting;
+Requestors are usually expected to have the following information available when calling or visiting:

 • Full name associated with the driver’s license